The process of identifying, analyzing, documenting, validating and managing system requirements.

 Software Requirements Specification

 Aka.
 SRS.
-Official statement of requirements.
-Includes user and system requirements.
+Official statement of what the system must do.
+Includes both user and system specifications.
 Not a design document.
-Focuses on WHAT the system should do.

 Intended to be used by: